xso4/vndb-mirror/data/api-kana.md

 :   Number of results per page, max 100.

 page
 :   Page number to request, starting from 1.
+See also the [note on
+    pagination](#pagination) below.

 user
 :   User ID.
 This field is currently only required for `POST /ulist`.
 It also